 Professional development is supported through meetings with the faculty and mentors on relevant issues (e.g., future options, the path to reaching goals, work/life balance).
 Social events are also scheduled for each week.

 Though the two labs have different focuses and function independently, cross-talk and collaboration is always encouraged.
 Additionally, the members of both labs do many things together, such as the reading group, lab meetings, professional development, and social events.

-Interns must be undergraduates or students who graduated after April 2019.
+Interns must be undergraduates or recent graduates.
 They typically have interest in research on language and/or cognitive development, experience with research methods (especially in psychology or linguistics), confidence in interacting with families (especially in a professional setting), and excellent problem-solving and teamwork skills.
 Interns are from schools all around the U.S.